heinhtetPS/weather-test/README.md

-##WEATHER APP
+## WEATHER APP
 This is a simple app that retrieves weather information for cities that I have lived in.

 Website Process outline and Notes
-- Create frontend Homepage container with 5 weatherboxes
+- Create frontend Homepage container with 5 weatherboxes (DONE)
-- Populate the boxes with fake data to see that everything is going smooth
+- Populate the boxes with fake data (not hardcoded) to see that everything is going smooth
 - Create API retrieval methods and make sure the data lines up
 - Populate boxes with real data and fix the css
 - Create template for individual city page